AdobeDocs/campaign-standard.en/help/sending/using/control-email-content.md

 ---
-title: Controlling the email content in Adobe Campaign Standard
+title: Controlling email content in Adobe Campaign Standard
 description: Learn how to improve deliverability in Adobe Campaign Standard when editing your email content.
 page-status-flag: never-activated
 uuid: 286fceee-65a9-4cb9-b205-9ce5d024675c